rithin-jose/A-to-Tee/README.md

 		npm start

-The website will automatically open up at port 3000.
+The website will automatically open up at port.
 If it doesn't open the following in a browser

-		127.0.0.1:3000 or localhost:3000
+		127.0.0.1:[PORT] or localhost:[PORT]

 # To run Frontend